Did you know that? In 2010, Mexican cuisine is on the Representative List of the Intangible Cultural Heritage of Humanity (UNESCO).

 Traditional Mexican cuisine is a complete cultural model comprising agricultural activities, ritual practices, ancient know-how, culinary techniques, customs and ancestral community behaviours.

-The famous tortilla is produced from corn.
-Corn goes through a culinary preparation process called nixtamalization (hulling the corn with lime water to increase its nutritional value) and then special utensils, such as "metates" and "morteros" (stone mortars), are used to make the tortilla.
+For example, the famous tortilla is produced from corn.
+Corn goes through a culinary preparation process called nixtamalization (hulling the corn with lime water to increase its nutritional value) and then special utensils, such as “metates” and “morteros” (stone mortars), are used to make the tortilla.

 Both tortilla and corn are fundamental in the preparation of most Mexican dishes.